 Entrepreneurs and business leaders face similar hurdles throughout their careers – personnel conflicts, undefined business paths and financial woes.
 Industry leaders have analyzed these common issues and have come up with a variety of solutions – often filling the pages of books with their insights and lessons learned.
 While there are many educational resources at your fingertips, the following list of books are our top choices for small business owners.

-“Principles are ways of successfully dealing with reality to get what you want out of life.” – Ray Dalio Principles: Life and Work by Ray Dalio comes as a recommendation from our past summer associate, whom I have mentioned before.
-He introduced me to the...read more
+Principles: Life and Work by Ray Dalio comes as a recommendation from our past summer associate, whom I have mentioned before.
+He introduced me to the phenomenal concept of “speed listening” two summers ago, and life has not been the same since!
+Although he...read more

-Scaling Up Excellence has been on my reading list for some time now, but it took a recent conversation with one of our leaders, Sergio Pessoa, President of Lewellyn Technologies, LLC, to bump it to the top of the list.
-Our discussion was around...read more
+Scaling Up Excellence by Robert Sutton and Huggy Rao has been on my reading list for some time now, but it took a recent conversation with one of our leaders, Sergio Pessoa, President of Lewellyn Technologies, LLC, to bump it to the top of...read more

 Another recommended read for the year: Give and Take by Adam Grant, an organizational psychologist.
 I was so captivated by Grant’s theories that I was actually disappointed when the book ended.
 Give and Take interestingly highlights three types of people: takers, matchers and givers. ...read more